Seven Signs That You Have A Leaky Pipe

 - Check the water meter.
 Today’s water meters are highly intuitive and can instantly gauge a spike in water usage that may be out of the ordinary.
 The meter sends an alert about the leak but not the location.

 - Walking around your home, you see cracks in your foundation.
-Some of those cracks are normal aging, wear, and tear, but if a crack is adjacent to a pipe, err on the side of caution and check the pipe for a leak.
+Some of those cracks are normal aging, wear, and tear, but if a crack is near a pipe, err on the side of caution and check the pipe for a leak.

 - If there is an odd bump of healthier, higher grass in your lawn, this can indicate a leak in one of your pipes from your house._